 If you wash with a men’s natural shampoo two to three times a week, your beard will stay clean and smell amazing.
 It also prevents any buildup of oil or sweat that can cause beard itch and other irritation.

 Since your facial hair is no different than any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
-The best shampoos do not have any sulfates or alcohol.
+The best shampoos don’t have any sulfates or alcohol.

 2. Beard Treatment and Conditioning

 Another part of beard care is keeping it soft and shiny.
-Beard oil has become the best way to condition your beard and add shine.
+Beard oil is a mix of carrier and essential oils that has become a great way to condition your beard and add shine.
 Since these products use carrier oils and natural ingredients, it moisturizes your hair follicles and skin underneath, which prevents dry skin and itching.

 Your beard is only as healthy as the skin beneath, so this step is important, particularly if you have sensitive skin that constantly itches because of your beard.